joelek/ts-autoguard/readme.md

 npx autoguard
 ```

-The schema definition shown in the previous example would generate the following TypeScript code.
+The schema definition shown in the previous example will generate the following module.
+This module is quite verbose but there are no runtime dependencies.

 ```ts
 export type MyArrayOfStringType = string[];